robertmand/FAIR-DaSH/_episodes/ep2.md

 ---
-title: Where does FAIR come from?
+title: FAIRification of data
 teaching: 40
 exercises: 10
 questions:
+- How to make data FAIR?
-- The history of FAIR
+- Checklists for making FAIR
-- What data can be FAIRified?
+- Tools for making data FAIR
 - Further reading
 objectives:
 keypoints: